LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 DNS
 ***

-The Domain Name System (DNS) is an essential part of the Internet infrastructure which maps people-friendly domain names like "`www.lassosoft.com
+The Domain Name System (DNS) is an essential part of the Internet's infrastructure which maps people-friendly domain names like "`www.lassosoft.com
 <http://www.lassosoft.com/>`_" to machine-friendly IP addresses like
 "127.0.0.1".
-Every URL entered into a Web browser or email address entered into an email client requires a look up through the DNS system to determine which actual server to submit the request or route the message to.
+Every URL entered into a web browser or email address entered into an email client requires consulting the DNS system to determine which actual server to submit the request or route the message to.

 DNS servers can handle many different types of requests.
 Some of the most common are listed here:

 \*
    Returns all available information about the domain name.
-The results of this type are returned in human readable form.
+The results of this type are returned in human-readable form.

 A
    This is the most common type of request and simply returns the IP address